arron-speake-bluefruit/bootloader-and-updater/readme.md

 > On Windows, Ninja is used over Make because it handles Windows-style paths better.

-For building tests, run `pacman -S gcc` for native GCC.
+For building tests, run `pacman -S gcc` to install native GCC.

-For programming and debugging, uou can install OpenOCD and GDB by running `pacman -S mingw-w64-x86_64-openocd mingw-w64-x86_64-arm-none-eabi-gdb`.
+For programming and debugging, you can install OpenOCD and GDB by running `pacman -S mingw-w64-x86_64-openocd mingw-w64-x86_64-arm-none-eabi-gdb`.
+You'll also need to install the ST-LINK Drivers for Windows, which are provided by ST at `https://www.st.com/en/development-tools/stsw-link009.html`.
+(MyST account required for download).

 With the installed requirements, you should be able to use the rest of the readme like normal.